PoC-dev/as400-sfltemplates/readme.md

 Programming style is outdated in many ways.
 The templates were developed on V4R5 of OS/400, and are currently expected to work on V4R4 and up.
 Actual tests with available machines show, they trigger strange compilation errors on i5/OS V5R4, and compile just fine for IBM i 7.2 (V7R2) and 7.3 (V7R3).

 In addition, some BIFs and exception handling functions are not available in V4R2 and earlier.
 A long term goal is to change the existing code so error handling is done the V3-way.
+This is not yet entirely complete.
 Porting the code to V2R3 might not happen, though: It completely lacks RPG IV, and I currently lack a machine running this release.

 ### Basics
 Often, AS/400 programs are build with just these components: